SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us003/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As an Human Resources Manager, I want to register a collaborator with a job and fundamental characteristics.
+As a Human Resources Manager, I want to register a collaborator with a job and fundamental characteristics.

 ### 1.2.
 Customer Specifications and Clarifications